JValdivia23/parsivel2/README.md

 **cat_PSVstruct** - The following function is useful for combining the information of several files into a single structure.
 The function uses input an array of data structures and assembles it into one.

-**timecutPSVsctturct** - The following script is for cutting structures that have more data than desired.
+**timecutPSVstruct** - The following script is for cutting structures that have more data than desired.
 The function uses input a data structure and the start and end times that interest and throws a new structure with the indicated period.